gradjitta/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][image12]

 Next, I added more data, as suggested in the course tips, by recording 2 laps of center lane driving.
 This should help in solving the problems faced by the shadow and steep turns.
-In order to make the car navigate successfully on the bridge I added another dataset where I try to recover the car driving towards the rails.
+In order to make the car navigate successfully on the bridge, I added another dataset where I try to recover the car driving towards the rails.
 This needs to be done since the model learns to only go straight on the bridge.
 Using this recovery data, it helped to successfully navigate the bridge.
 After adding all the images, I had around 12791 images.
 Next, I used these images to generate more artificial/augmented data.

-For data augmentation, I flipped images and angles, as shown
+For data augmentation, the images were fliped and its corresponding seering angles were modified accordingly.

 ![alt text][image6]